goAuD/TrustMindLab/README.md

 ---

-My name is goaud, I was born in Budapest, and I have been living in Austria since 2014.
+My name is Viktor Halupka, I was born in Budapest, and I have been living in Austria since 2014.
 Since my childhood (Commodore 64), I have been interested in the world of IT, but I worked in the gastronomy industry for a long time.
 At the age of forty, however, I decided to make a dream come true: to work professionally with IT, networks, and servers.